-Imagine the human resources department of most companies, and you’ll most likely visualize mountains of paperwork accompanied by extensive manual work and long waiting times — whether it’s payroll administration, leave management or employee on-boarding.
+Imagine the human resources (HR) department of most companies, and you’ll most likely visualize mountains of paperwork accompanied by extensive manual work and long waiting times — whether it’s payroll administration, leave management, or employee on-boarding.

 “Of course, creating ‘agile’ organizations has long been a focus of business leaders, with 92 percent wanting to bring people closer to customers, increase the spread of innovation, and improve employee empowerment and engagement.
 RPA can be a powerful enabler to these objectives,” suggests Deloitte.
 “In our recent survey of human resource professionals, 65 percent of respondents saw RPA as an operating model play, enabling the introduction of a ‘digital workforce’ that predominantly handles purely transactional activities.”

 While RPA is functionally not intended to replace an HR software suite, it adds new functionalities to HR processes that are still executed on older systems while improving their efficiency, reducing human error and safeguarding data.
 With this boost, companies can also delay and potentially even eliminate the hassle that accompanies an upgrade to a new HR system.

 Let's look at some HR automation use cases.